-Whether you drive a passenger car, minivan, CUV, SUV or Light Truck, we have the exact tire to suit your needs.
+Whether you drive a passenger car, minivan, CUV, SUV, or Light Truck, we have the exact tire to suit your needs.
 Falken’s tires are time-tested on the street, racetrack and off-road, and come up first every time, every day.
-Go with capability and the strength of experience when selecting your new set of tires.
+Go with the capability and the strength of experience when selecting your new set of tires.
 It’s time for Falken.
-To begin your search, select a category below for in depth tire features and benefits.
+To begin your search, select a category below for in-depth tire features and benefits.

 Proper Inflation & Fuel Economy